• Meeting AP CSP College Board Requirements

 Lists / Collections (Big Idea 3)

-Arrays and JSON objects store structured data: visited_squares[], completed_lessons[], unlocked_sections[], powerups[], otherPlayers{}.
-The backend manages lists of players per room and leaderboard rankings.
+Arrays and JSON objects store structured data: visited_squares[], completed_lessons[], unlocked_sections[], powerups[], otherPlayers{}, slither_segments[], arena['bullets'].
+The backend manages MutableList/JSON columns for in-place list mutation with SQLAlchemy persistence.

 Procedures / Functions (Big Idea 3)